bairblog/bairblog.github.io/README.md

 The easiest way to get started is to copy one of the older posts we have and start from there.
 Please make the title informative and also to start with the date first and then the title.

-Or you can start from another Markdown "starter file" and the editors here can fix it.
+You can also start from another Markdown "starter file" and the editors here can fix it.

 We strongly recommend you preview locally.
 To do so, run `bundle exec jekyll serve` as described in [the Jekyll starter guide][2].
-If all goes well, you should see the following output:
+If all goes well, and you [have jekyll installed][7], you should see the following output:

 ```
 danielseita$ bundle exec jekyll serve